 People take myrtle for treating lung infections including bronchitis, whooping cough, and tuberculosis.
-They also take it for bladder conditions, diarrhea, and worms.
+They also take it for bladder conditions, diarrhea, persistent heartburn, heavy periods, yeast infections, and worms.

 Myrtle is used on the skin for warts and in the mouth for canker sores and thrush.

 Myrtle is used in the vagina for the sexually transmitted infection, human papillomavirus (HPV).

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.